South Asia People Group (Community) Lists

 are an example of a South Asia community.
 The Bania are also part of the formal caste system.

 - Omid was challenged by Luis Bush in 1996-1997 to create a list of several hundred of the largest communities in India, for an upcoming conference.
 Omid scrambled to create this list, and it was published (the "Blue Book") by the India Missions Association in 1997.
 Omid has remarked several times he regretted this list entered into circulation, as he considered it to be incomplete and contained many errors.
 But he was trying to meet a deadline.

 - Omid has continued to expand and refine his list since the 1997 list was created.
 His current list corrects the errors in the earlier list, and is complete to the district level for India, Nepal, Bangladesh, Pakistan, Bhutan, and Myanmar.

 - The ASI list and the Omid list for India compare reasonably well if a person comes to a good understanding of the data.
 The main differences come back to how subdividing and grouping is done.
 But the core list of communities is much the same.
 The other thing making it difficult to compare is each community typically has several names, depending on where they live in the country.
 Alternate names often have to be taken into account as the lists are compared.
-ASI and Omid have been cross-referenced successfully for 100%, or nearly 100%, of the communities.
+ASI and Omid have been cross-referenced successfully for very close to 100% of the communities.

 - Advantages of the Omid list relative to the ASI list include the fact Omid is complete to the district level, while ASI goes only to the state level.
 Omid includes all languages spoken in each district by each community, with numbers of speakers for each language, and with numbers of Muslims, Hindus, etc. by language, by community.
 ASI includes only a small amount of language information, and only to the state level.
 Omid provides a comprehensive picture for all of South Asia, as the data is coded to show all countries of residence for each community.